- Triple Threat Training

 - ISTD Vocational Examinations

-Students will have weekly classes making sure they remain in top shape over their three years, whilst working hard to build stamina, strength and flexibility.
+Students will have weekly classes in Body Conditioning and Flexibility for the duration of the course, working hard to build stamina and strength.
 Students will be encouraged to join a gym and place a healthy lifestyle at the heart of their time with us.
 Students will develop a better understanding of the body and muscle groups, and will be given guidance on healthy eating.

-Sharpe Academy is able to offer students the opportunity to take vocational examinations in Ballet, Tap & Modern with ISTD as additional classes should they wish to.
+Sharpe Academy is able to offer students the opportunity for an additional cost to take vocational examinations in Ballet, Tap & Modern with ISTD as additional classes should they wish to.

 - Solo Singing